bryanlepez/cse15l-lab-report1/lab-report-1.md

 ![Image](vscode_starting_page.JPG)

 Congratulations!
 You now have Visual Studio Code installed on your device and don't have to rely on the lab computers.

 **Personal Experience**
 * I personally did not have to do this step as I already had VScode installed due to prior CS courses that I took(might be the case for a lot of people).
 * One important thing to remember is to make sure to download the version of Visual Studio Code that is meant for your specific device.

+## Establishing Remote Access
+You have now obtained and installed the necessary tools and information to be able to remotely connect to a server.
+In this case we will be connecting to the lab computers.